sadeepj/crfasrnn_keras/README.md

 ## Limitations of the Current Version
-1. Currently, some operations in the CRF-RNN layer can only run on the CPU.
-An all-GPU version will be released soon.
+1. Current implementation of the CrfRnnLayer only supports batch_size == 1
-2. Current implementation of CrfRnnLayer only supports batch_size == 1
+2. An experimental GPU version of the CrfRnnLayer is available under the `gpu_support` branch.
+This branch has been tested with CUDA 9 and Tensorflow 1.7 only.